 I think I am beginning to burn out on fantasy.
 My mind is begging for something new.
-So when Dutton Books gave me the chance to review and arc of this thriller I jumped on the chance.
+So when Dutton Books gave me the chance to review an arc of The Familiar Dark I jumped on the chance.

 A thing I noticed that I found different than most thrillers is that it actually deeply discussed grief.
 Grief will completely change your life and this does a great job depicting that.
 We watch Eve spiral into her grief.
 She lost everything that she had worked hard for and she wants to make the person responsible pay for it.